-Our Greater Cincinnati ACT test prep is a natural choice for many parents here in the great state of Ohio perhaps because many in the Midwest prefer the straightforwardness of the ACT over the “trickiness” of the SAT.
+Our ACT test prep, Cincinnati chapter, is a natural choice for many parents here in the great state of Ohio perhaps because many in the Midwest prefer the straightforwardness of the ACT over the “trickiness” of the SAT.
 Nevertheless, upon a bit or research, it can be found that the common theme to every type of question in either test is critical thinking.
 Students need to be able to break problems down into their simpler parts to see the relationships that get them the answer.
-We believe this is true because many students who finish our SAT program and do very well on the SAT test, do extremely well on the ACT (i.e. 98th or 99th percentile) thereafter, with only a few more sessions of prep.
+We believe this is true because many students who finish our SAT program and do very well on the SAT test, do extremely well on the ACT (i.e. 98th or 99th percentile) thereafter, with only a few more sessions of ACT tutoring.
 In other words, the carefulness of thinking needed to navigate the SAT provides a great foundation for the seemingly less tricky questions of the ACT.

-Though it can be argued that there is less reasoning involved in the ACT than in other tests, students don’t simply stumble upon a score of a 36 accidentally.
+Though it can be argued that there is less reasoning involved in the ACT than in other tests, students don’t simply stumble upon a score of 36 accidentally.
 Knowing the fundamental rules of English (and essay writing), math, reading and science allows a student to have some foundation to deal with the problems, but connecting relationships can be equally important, especially in the Science Test.

-1. Underlining.
+- Underlining.
 Right away we help students understand the pieces they are working with by underlining each context idea they encounter.
 In essence, students are beginning to process these parts at this point and understanding how they fit with the whole of the question.
 This step is most relevant in reading comprehension, when we are isolating ideas we are going to soon find in the passage.
-We do the same with some English (or one might say “grammar”) questions, except in the case of understanding grammatical questions, we are mainly trying to prevent misreadings and using those pieces to help us classify into some of the same categories we see in our reading questions.
+We do the same with some English (or one might say “grammar”) questions, except in the case of understanding grammatical questions, we are mainly trying to prevent misreading and using those pieces to help us classify into some of the same categories we see in our reading questions.
 We actually “underline” in a way in the Science and Math tests as well, which are still part of the ACT.
-In Science, as in English, we are more narrowly focusing on words that help us see whether we have a main idea or inferential reasoning question, though seeing the individual pieces we are going to look for is also crucial.
+In Science, as in English, we are more narrowly focusing on words that help us see whether we have a main idea or inferential reasoning question, though seeing the individual pieces, what we are going to look for is also crucial.

-3. Go the the right part of the passage.
+- Go to the right part of the passage.
 The “part of the passage” step helps us isolate the actual pieces we’ve broken down and classified in our first two steps for Reading, English, and Science.
 While the proper charts, tables, and graphs are usually the focus of where we look in the Science test on the ACT, the Reading and English test having long passages, forces us to look either at the beginning and end, or somewhere in the middle, based on our types of questions.

 Here is what we help our Cincinnati students do in each part on the ACT exam:

-We prep students on the ACT English Test. which is a 75-question, 45-minute test that primarily covers usage and mechanics (i.e. punctuation, grammar and usage, and sentence structure).
+Using our ACT practice test, we prep students on the ACT English Test. which is a 75-question, 45-minute test that primarily covers usage and mechanics (i.e. punctuation, grammar and usage, and sentence structure).
 Secondarily, students must also prepare by sharpening their rhetorical skills, including recognizing proper writing strategy. organization, and style.

 The English Test (Required)